 Mr. Atkins believes employees have rights that should be aggressively pursued when an employer has wrongfully dealt with an employee.
 He brings this philosophy to his practice when considering each case and its potential outcomes.
-“The practice of plaintiffs’ employment law has allowed me to pursue the ideals that I graduated law school with because I’m helping ordinary people win against the big corporations,” Mr. Atkins says.
+“The practice of plaintiffs’ employment law has allowed me to pursue the ideals that I graduated law school with by helping ordinary people win against large companies,” Mr. Atkins says.

 A member of the New Jersey, New York, and Florida bars, Mr. Atkins has had several major reported cases in the Supreme Court and the Appellate Division of the State of New Jersey.
 He has been admitted to practice in the State Court of New Jersey, the Federal Court of New Jersey, the Southern and Eastern Districts of New York and the U.S. Court of Appeals for the Third Circuit, as well as the State of New York, the State of Florida and the U.S. Supreme Court.
 In addition, he has tried numerous cases in the State and Federal Courts in New Jersey as well as in Federal Court in New York.
 He obtained one of New Jersey’s largest verdicts in a single plaintiff discrimination case in the amount of $6.5 million which included $1.5 million in Compensatory Damages and $5 million in Punitive Damages.
 The Court also awarded $638,000 in counsel fees and costs.
 That verdict was upheld on appeal.
 He recently obtained a $935,000 jury verdict plus attorney fees which was also upheld on appeal in July 2019.
 He has extensive experience in commercial litigation, partnership and shareholder disputes, dissolutions as well as restrictive covenant and non-compete matters.
 He is also a court certified mediator and has handled numerous mediation matters.